 Declaration of Readiness by ODH

 ODH has the capability to accept data for public health reporting from EHs, CAHs EPs, and ECs according to federal guidelines and technical standards.* Data for the following measures may be transmitted directly to ODH or through one of Ohio’s health information exchanges:

-EH/CAH MU Measures: (1) Immunization Registry Reporting, (2) Syndromic Surveillance Reporting, and (4) Electronic Reportable Laboratory Results Reporting.
-Please note that ODH is not currently accepting data from EHs or CAHs for Measure 3, Specialized Registry Reporting – Cancer Case Reporting.
+EH/CAH PI Measures: Immunization Registry Reporting, Syndromic Surveillance Reporting, Electronic Reportable Laboratory Results Reporting, and Electronic Case Reporting.
+Please note that ODH is not currently accepting data from EHs or CAHs for Specialized Registry Reporting – Cancer Case Reporting.

-EP MU Measures: (1) Immunization Registry Reporting, (2) Syndromic Surveillance Reporting, and (3) Specialized Registry Reporting – Cancer Case Reporting
+EP PI Measures: Immunization Registry Reporting, Syndromic Surveillance Reporting, Specialized Registry Reporting – Cancer Case Reporting, and Electronic Case Reporting.